We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 Raised Beds Are Absolutely Worth It, But Not For Everything!

-Raised beds are expensive to build.
-Cost is probably their biggest downfall, they are expensive to build and they are expensive to put good soil in.
+Cost is probably the biggest downfall for raised beds.
+They are expensive to build and they are expensive to put good soil in.

-Due to their cost, however, raised beds are not necessarily the most desirable technique to grow everything.
+Due to their cost, raised beds are not necessarily the most desirable technique to grow everything.

-We generally use our raised beds for the following types of vegetables, again, planted intensively:
+We generally use our raised beds for the following types of vegetables, again, planted as intensively as is possible:

 - Lettuces & greens